E-beep-web/music-player/README.md

 Feel free to check out my GitHub for more projects.

 ### Instructions to Use:
-1. Replace `your-username` in the repository URL and GitHub link with your actual GitHub username.
+1. Replace `E-beep-web` in the repository URL and GitHub link with your actual GitHub username.
 2. You can add further details or instructions if needed, such as how to add songs to the player or extend its features.

 This `README.md` should provide a clear description of your project and guide others who may view it on GitHub.